NCAA men's tournament: Saintly siren song of the Sweet 16

 Underdogs didn't quite make as much noise as they did last season.
 However, the same number of double-digit seeds are remaining as last year at this point.
 Joining the Peacocks as double-digit seeds in the Sweet 16 are 11-seed Iowa State (Midwest), 10-seed Miami (Midwest), and 11-seed Michigan (South).

 The Wolverines (19-14) might be the biggest surprise of them all.
-Considered to even be lucky to be in the tournament, Michigan has ridden the back of Hunter Dickinson to reach the Sweet 16 for the fifth-straight time.
+Considered to even be lucky to be in the tournament, Michigan has rode the back of Hunter Dickinson to reach the Sweet 16 for the fifth-straight time.

 For all the talk of how good the Big Ten was, however, only one other school from the conference made it this far.
 The 3-seed in the East, Purdue, joins the Wolverines, making it only two Big Ten schools to make it this far after nine made the tournament.